Financial Vocabulary for People Who Hate Numbers

 Since I want you to understand what people are talking about — and what I’m talking about when I start using them in future posts, I’m going to explain them here.

-Breakeven means that you’re selling just enough to cover the exact amount of your expenses – no more and no less.
+Breakeven is the point at which you’re selling just enough to cover the exact amount of your expenses — no more and no less.
 In other words, you’re covering your expenses without making a profit or taking a loss.